0x9ef/openai-go/readme.md

 	"log"
 	"os"
 	"testing"
   "github.com/0x9ef/openai-go"
 )

 func main() {
 	e := openai.New(os.Getenv("OPENAI_KEY"))
 	r, err := e.Completion(context.Background(), &openai.CompletionOptions{
 		// Choose model, you can see list of available models in models.go file
 		Model: openai.ModelTextDavinci001,
 		// Text to completion
 		Prompt: []string{"Write a little bit of Wikipedia.
-What is that?"}
+What is that?"}, })
-    })

 	if b, err := json.MarshalIndent(r, "", "  "); err != nil {
 		panic(err)